isomerpages/moe-westwoodsec/pages/School Canteen Advertisement.md

 permalink: /schoolcanteenadvertisement/
 description: ""
 ---
 Westwood Secondary School has an immediate vacancy for 2 cooked food stalls.
-One stall will be halal western food.
-The other stall can be any cuisine - Indian, Thai, Korean or Japanese and preferably halal.
+One stall will be Halal western food.
+The other stall can be any cuisine - Indian, Thai, Korean or Japanese and preferably Halal.

 School’s Address : 11 Jurong West St 25 S 648350